timiskhakov/timiskhakov.github.io/posts/exploring-spans-and-pipelines.md

 }
 ```

 So, we create a pipe connected to our good ol' friend `FileStream`.
 Pipelines allows us to read the file chunk by chunk using a buffer. `TryReadLine` reads the buffer and finds lines.
 Then we pass each line to `ProcessSequence(ReadOnlySequence<byte> sequence)`.
 With that method, we check whether the sequence contains a whole line, or two parts of a line that came from different chunks.
 In the first case, we just parse the line.
 In the second case, we merge the parts into a new line, and then parse it.
 Bear in mind, before parsing we should convert `Span<byte>` into `Span<char>`.
 We do that in `Parse(ReadOnlySpan<byte> bytes)`.
+(Remember that method in `LineParserSpans` we made public and static?
+We use it here.).

+While reading and parsing a chunk we have to tell Pipelines how much data we consumed and examined.
+We do it by calling `reader.AdvanceTo(buffer.Start, buffer.End)`.
+That way we allow Pipeline to do its buffer management.

 Ok, it's time for final benchmarking:
 ```